anrim/getting-cleaning-data-project/CodeBook.md

 The tidy HAR data set includes the following variables:

-- `Subject` The 30 subjects of the experiment from the source data set
+- `Subject` The subject identifier (number).
+Contains the 30 subjects of the experiment from the source data set

-- `Activity` The labeled activities of the subjects.
+- `Activity` The activity (string) that the subject of the experiment did.
 The activity variable include the following values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING & LAYING.

-- `Features` The feature vector calculated from the accelerometer & gyroscope of the smartphone sensors.
+- `Features` The average of the mean (float) & standard deviation (float) feature vectors for each subject & activity calculated from the accelerometer & gyroscope of the smartphone sensors.
+See a list of the feature vectors below.

-The following list of feature variables contains the average of the mean & standard deviation from the source data variables for each subject and activity:
+### Feature vectors

 * "tBodyAcc-mean()-X"
 * "tBodyAcc-mean()-Y"